 This is a game of skill and chance plays no part in determining the winner.
 All valid entries received during the Awards Period will be judged by the Organiser on their merits in accordance with the Judging Criteria.

-10. Notification of short-listed entrants and winners
+11. Notification of finalists and winners

 Each Winner will receive: